open-policy-agent/opa/docs/content/annotations.md

 #### Inlined Schema Format

-Schema definitions can be inlined by specifying the schema structure as a yaml map.
+Schema definitions can be inlined by specifying the schema structure as a YAML or JSON map.
+Inlined schemas are always used to inform type checking for the `eval`, `check`, and `test` commands; in contrast to [by-reference schema annotations](#schema-reference-format), which require the `--schema` flag to be present in order to be evaluated.

 ```live:rego/metadata/schemas_inline:module:read_only
 # METADATA